Thurgoona, New South Wales: Geography

 Thurgoona is located to the east of the Hume Freeway and to the north-east of the Albury CBD.

 Thurgoona is known for a relatively large network of Box Gum Grassy Woodlands that used to cover most of the New South Wales Southern Slopes.
 The nature corridors within Thurgoona maintained and developed by the local community and the former Albury-Wodonga Development Corporation in the 1980s and 1990s, has allowed habitats to sustain local wildlife.

 While the area is home to over 100 species of birds, it is also home to many threatened species.
 These include Sloane’s Froglet, Regent Honeyeater, and the Squirrel Glider (Petaurus norfolcensis).
 Squirrel Gliders are listed as threatened in NSW and Thurgoona is home to a significant population of the arboreal (tree-dwelling) mammal.

+Climate

 Residents

-At the 2016 Census, the population of Thurgoona was 8,656.
-The most common religion was Catholic, followed by no religion, and the average weekly household income was $1,618, above the Australian average of $1,438.
-The median age was 32 below the national average of 38.
+At the 2021 Census, the population of Thurgoona was 11,028.
+The most common religion was no religion, followed by Catholic and Anglican.
+The median weekly household income was $1,953, above the Australian median of $1,770.
+The median age was 34, below the national median of 39.